 For mortgage-backed securities, and any other holdings for which there is prepayment risk, prepayment assumptions are evaluated and revised as necessary.
-Any necessary adjustments due to changes in effective yields and maturities are recognized in net investment income.
+Any necessary adjustments due to changes in effective yields and maturities are recognized in net investment income using the retrospective method.